fatih/vim-go-tutorial/README.md

 vim -c "GoInstallBinaries" -c "qa"
 ```

-Or open Vim and execute `:GoInstallBinaries`
+Or open Vim and execute `:GoInstallBinaries`.
+This is a `vim-go` command that
+installs all `vim-go` dependencies for you.
+It doesn't download pre compiled
+binaries, instead it calls `go get` under the hood, so the binaries are all
+compiled in your host machine(which is both safe and simplifies the
+installation process as we don't need to provide binaries for multiple
+platforms).

 For the tutorial, all our examples will be under
 `GOPATH/src/github.com/fatih/vim-go-tutorial/`.
-Please be sure you're inside this
+Please be sure you're inside
-folder.
+this folder.
 Create if necessary.
-This will make it easy to follow the tutorial.
+This will make it easy to follow the
+tutorial.

 If you already have a `GOPATH` set up just execute: